Watudube/Project-SLFW/documentation/system_design_diagrams/plantUML/REAME.md

 See the folder structure below for where to find it.

+### 4. VS Code Extension

+Install the PLantUML extension by jebbs for quick previews using the online API and VSCode's internal browser.

 ---

 ## Folder Structure (folders under "plantUML/." are EXAMPLES ONLY):